Skip to content

 Last updated:

-The classical psychedelics occupy a peculiar position in forensic chemistry.
-They are potent at extraordinarily small doses: an active dose of LSD is 50 to 200 micrograms, roughly the mass of a grain of table salt.
-Psilocybin is active at 1 to 4 milligrams, and DMT at 25 to 60 milligrams by inhalation.
-These doses mean that a single sheet of 900 perforated LSD blotter squares, which fits in a shirt pocket, represents a seizure of perhaps 45 to 180 milligrams of the drug itself.
-Traditional drug weighing methods, calibrated for kilograms of cocaine or cannabis, are essentially useless.
-The forensic chemist must detect and identify compounds at picogram-per-milligram concentrations in a complex substrate.
+The classical psychedelics are active at extraordinarily small doses: LSD at 50 to 200 micrograms, psilocybin at 1 to 4 milligrams, DMT at 25 to 60 milligrams by inhalation.
+A pocket-sized sheet of 900 LSD blotter squares contains only 45 to 180 milligrams of drug.
+Traditional weighing methods calibrated for kilograms of cocaine are useless; the forensic chemist must detect and confirm compounds at picogram-per-milligram concentrations in a complex substrate.

-At the same time, the regulatory landscape around these compounds is changing faster than almost any other drug class.
+At the same time, the regulatory landscape around these compounds is changing faster than almost any other drug class, faster even than the novel psychoactive substance scheduling treadmill.
 Between 2020 and 2024, Oregon passed Measure 109 (legalising supervised psilocybin services), Australia rescheduled psilocybin and MDMA from Schedule 9 (prohibited substance) to Schedule 8 (controlled drug) for therapeutic use, and the US FDA granted breakthrough therapy designations to psilocybin (for major depressive disorder, Compass Pathways and USONA Institute trials) and to MDMA-assisted psychotherapy (MAPS, since suspended pending further review).
 Forensic chemistry laboratories operating in these jurisdictions now face exhibits that exist in a legal grey zone: an Oregon therapeutic psilocybin service provider possessing regulated quantities operates legally; the same material transported across state lines remains a federal Schedule I violation.

 Lysergic acid diethylamide (LSD, LSD-25) was first synthesised by Albert Hofmann at Sandoz Laboratories in Basel, Switzerland, on 16 November 1938, during a systematic programme to investigate derivatives of lysergic acid.
-Hofmann discovered its psychoactive properties accidentally on 19 April 1943, now referred to in psychedelic history as "Bicycle Day."
+Hofmann first noticed psychoactive effects accidentally on 16 April 1943, when he absorbed a small amount of LSD through his skin; on 19 April 1943, he intentionally self-administered 250 micrograms to confirm the effects, riding home by bicycle, and this date is now referred to in psychedelic history as "Bicycle Day."
 The compound is the N,N-diethyl amide of lysergic acid, itself a condensed tetracyclic alkaloid with an indole nucleus fused to a hexahydropyridine ring.
 The IUPAC name is (6aR,9R)-N,N-diethyl-7-methyl-4,6,6a,7,8,9-hexahydroindolo[4,3-fg]quinoline-9-carboxamide.

 Clandestine LSD synthesis begins with ergotamine or d-lysergic acid obtained from the Claviceps culture (or from pharmaceutical diversion), followed by amide bond formation with diethylamine using a coupling reagent such as carbonyldiimidazole (CDI) or N,N-dicyclohexylcarbodiimide (DCC).
 The reaction is conducted under anhydrous conditions and protected from light (LSD is photosensitive).
 The product must be separated from iso-LSD (the C8 epimer, with approximately 10% of LSD's potency and a different chromatographic retention time) by preparative chromatography.
 Clandestine LSD is typically produced in small batches in university or well-equipped private laboratories; the Grateful Dead-era LSD production network in the US (Pickard and Apperson, Operation White Lightning, 2000) operated at kilogram scale from a decommissioned missile silo in Wamego, Kansas.